cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ## class PrehookSession

 Abstract class containing trial configuration data to define the specifics of a trial.
-An instance of this class is passed as argument to the prehook callback function registered with `cogment.Context.register_pre_trial_hook`, and is part of the `DatalogSession`.
+An instance of this class is passed as argument to the prehook callback function registered with `cogment.Context.register_pre_trial_hook`.

 `trial_config`: _protobuf class instance_ - Configuration for the new trial.
 The type is specified in the file `cogment.yaml` under the section `trial:config_type`.